szermatt/mistty/docs/source/extensions.rst

 Auto-complete
 -------------

-By default, auto-complete UIs only work in the scrollback region of a MisTTY buffer, but they can be made to work in the terminal region as well, with a little work.

-Note that :kbd:`M-x completion-at-point` or :kbd:`M-x
-company-complete` normally work inside of the terminal region.
-What doesn't work by default is the completion UI showing up automatically after some delay.

 .. index::
    pair: variable; mistty-simulate-self-insert-command

-To try and make auto-complete UIs work in the terminal region, turn on the option on :kbd:`M-x customize-option mistty-simulate-self-insert-command`.

-If that doesn't work, you may need to write a bridge between MisTTY and your auto-completion package.
+Auto-complete is a completion UI that shows up automatically after some delay, without having to call `completion-at-point`.
+This used not to work in MisTTY terminal region.
+The hook :code:`mistty-simulates-self-insert-command` was introduced to fix that.
 See :code:`mistty-interactive-insert-hook` in :ref:`hooks`.

+By default this hook calls the buffer :code:`pre-command-hook` and :code:`post-command-hook` with :code:`this-command` set to :code:`self-insert-command`, as this is the way auto-complete is normally triggered.
+This can be turned off if necessary using the option on :kbd:`M-x customize-option mistty-simulate-self-insert-command`.

+If the behavior described above doesn't work for some packages, it should be possible to build a custom bridge between this hook and the auto-completion package.

 .. _lrc: